3 Days in Amsterdam: The Perfect Amsterdam Itinerary

 I recommend the Classic Amsterdam tour as this will give you a good insight into the history of the city, from its association with marijuana to its biking culture, Dutch food, the city’s famously liberal values, and a lot more.

-The tour lasts 2 hours and sets off from the National Monument in the city center at 10:30 am, 11 am, and 4 pm every day.
+The tour lasts 2 hours and sets off from the National Monument in the city center.
+I recommend choosing the first available time slot, which is usually at 10:30 am.

 Although it’s a free tour, it’s customary to tip your guide after the tour if you enjoyed it.
 The best thing is that you can decide exactly how much you tip based on your own budget, so it’s one of the best things to do in Amsterdam, even for budget travelers.